kawiraaa/tb-analysis/README.md

 UPDATE joined
 SET Distance_Group =
 CASE
-    WHEN Distance_km BETWEEN 0 AND 5 THEN '0–5 km'
+    WHEN Distance_km BETWEEN 0 AND 5 THEN '0–5 km.'
-    WHEN Distance_km BETWEEN 6 AND 10 THEN '6–10 km'
+    WHEN Distance_km BETWEEN 6 AND 10 THEN '6–10 km.'
-    WHEN Distance_km BETWEEN 11 AND 15 THEN '11–15 km'
+    WHEN Distance_km BETWEEN 11 AND 15 THEN '11–15 km.'
     ELSE '16+ km'
 END;
 ```
 ---

-## sql querrying
+## sql querying

 After cleaning and integrating all datasets into the `joined` table, several analytical questions were explored to understand how socio-economic, clinical, and behavioral factors influence TB treatment outcomes.